anil614sagar/openapi2apigee/README.md

 container, eliminating the need to have Node.js installed on the system where it runs.
 Having Docker installed is required instead.

-Please note that since Docker images are immutable, generating Proxy Bundle and storing it within the Container for later use makes no sense.
+Please note that since Docker images are immutable, so generating Proxy Bundle and storing it within the Container for later use makes no sense.
-Therefore, `openapi2apigee` Docker container always runs the tool
+Therefore, openapi2apigee Docker container always runs the tool with the -D option, i.e. deploying the Proxy to Apigee.

 ### Building the Image